Puerto Ricans in Chicago: History

 The history of the Puerto Rican community in Chicago spans over 70 years.
 The initial migration in the 1930s was not directly from Puerto Rico but from New York City, with many settling on State Street near downtown hotels.
 However, the number of individuals joining this migration was relatively small.

 A significant wave of migration occurred in the late 1940s, primarily settling in the La Clark neighborhood north of downtown Chicago around Dearborn, La Salle, and Clark Streets.
 These migrants were recruited as low-wage, non-union foundry workers and domestic workers by companies like Castle Barton Associates.
 As initial migrants established themselves in Chicago, many were joined by their spouses and families.
 The construction of the Kennedy Expressway in the late 1950s divided the Puerto Rican neighborhoods of Wicker Park and Lincoln, which were previously one unified neighborhood.

 In the 1960s, urban redevelopment displaced the Puerto Rican community in Chicago, leading them to move to areas like Old Town, Lincoln Park, Lakeview, Wicker Park, West Town, and Humboldt Park on the city's West Side.
 They initially settled in Lincoln Park, but as city-sponsored gentrification took place in the area, the Puerto Rican community moved further north and west.
 Settlement also occurred in Lawndale on the West Side.

-The Division Street riots, which took place from June 12 to 14, 1966, marked a significant urban rebellion by the Puerto Rican community in Chicago.
+The Division Street riots, which took place from June 12 to 14, 1966, was a significant urban rebellion by the Puerto Rican community in Chicago.
 These events coincided with the Chicago Police Department's implementation of precautionary measures to prevent unrest similar to what had happened in African American centers such as Harlem, Watts, and North Philadelphia.

 In 1977, there was another conflict between the Puerto Rican community and the Chicago Police Department during the Humboldt Park riot.